ekinnee/AA-30-ZERO/README.md

 # aa30.py
-A Python script that listens for input from the Nextion on the serial port and causes the AA-30 ZERO to analyze the specified Amateur Radio band frequency's SWR rating given the connected antenna and reactance.
+A Python script that listens for input from the Nextion on the serial port and causes the AA-30 ZERO to analyze the specified Amateur Radio band frequency's SWR rating given the connected antenna and measure its reactance.

 # TODO
 Make the LCD work